 Dynamix is open to girls ages 10 through 18.
-Tryouts are held to form teams at the 11, 12, 13, 14, 15, 16 and 17/18 division in November or each year.
+Tryouts are held to form teams at the 11, 12, 13, 14, 15, 16 and 17/18 division each year.
 The number of teams formed are determined by the availability of players and coaches at each level.
 The optimal number of players per team is a minimum of 10.
+Tryouts for age groups 15-18 are at the end of July.
+12-15 are in October.

 The practices for the season begins the first Sunday in December.
 Tournaments begin in January and extends typically through the middle of May.
 Competition schedules are determined by the Dynamix Athletic Director, team coaches and are combination of league, non-league and special tournaments.